WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_datastorage_storages_filestorageservice.rst

     **Description**

-        Write the file key inside _savingFolder.
+        Write the file key inside :ref:`Location<classwellfired_guacamole_datastorage_storages_filestorageservice_1a2762c2a91ff082dde6e558b01f6da2b9>`.
 If some directories are missing in the path, they are created.

     **Parameters**